Thakugan/hooplife/README.md

 ## Dev Envrionment
 IMPORTANT: Make sure to run `npm install` and `ng build --prod` in the frontend folder before doing anything

+Also, the files error.log and access.log need to be created in /backend/logs/apache2

 ### Docker Scripts
 These commands are to be run in the top level 'endlist' folder.
 Docker and docker-compose must be installed for this to work